-More details are in the July 2015 issue of Labour Force, Australia (cat. no. 6202.0), as well as the upcoming July 2015 issue of Labour Force, Australia, Detailed (cat. no. 6291.0.55.001) due for release on August 13.
-These publications will be available for free download from the ABS website, http://www.abs.gov.au.
+More details are in the June 2016 issue of Labour Force, Australia (cat. no. 6202.0).
+Further information, including regional labour market information, can be found in the upcoming June 2016 issue of Labour Force, Australia, Detailed - Electronic Delivery (cat. no. 6291.0.55.001), due for release on 21 July.

 These publications are available for free download (after release) from the ABS website: http://www.abs.gov.au

 - When reporting ABS data you must attribute the Australian Bureau of Statistics (or the ABS) as the source.

 - For media requests and interviews, contact the ABS Communications Section on 1300 175 070 (8.30am-5pm Mon-Fri).

 - The ABS produces trend estimates to provide a more reliable indicator of the underlying behaviour of the labour market.
 Trend estimates were introduced into the Labour Force series in the mid 1980s and are available back to February 1978.
 See paragraphs 28 to 37 of the Explanatory Notes in Labour Force, Australia (cat. no. 6202.0).